Thesharing/wenshu-spider/README.md

 #### Dec 23, 2018

-Fix bugs due to the change of source site.
+Fix bugs caused by the changes of the source site.

 #### Dec 3, 2018